Winchester Child Support Lawyer

 Suppose the absent parent has not supported you or the child for 30 days.
 In that case, it can be considered evidence that this absent parent intends to abandon.

 Additional Child Support Guidelines

 Different guidelines may apply if each parent has custody of the child for more than 90 days per year.
 Another set of guidelines may apply if each parent’s time differs between multiple children in the same family.
 The Court may also deviate from the guideline amount in certain specific circumstances.

-In the past, having one or both parents move to a different state from the one where a child support case was originally decided could complicate things.
+In the past, having one or both parents move to a state other than the one where child support decision was created could complicate things.
 Which state has jurisdiction?
 Should a new agreement be made?
-To settle matters such as this, the Uniform Interstate Family Support Act (UIFSA) was enacted in 1992.
-It was most recently amended in 2008.
+To settle matters such as this, the Uniform Interstate Family Support Act (UIFSA) was enacted in 1992 and was most recently amended in 2008.

-No matter what your situation is, you can rely on the respected child support lawyers at Buchbauer & McGuire, P.C.
-We combine decades of experience with the empathy and trustworthiness you need.
+No matter what your situation is, you can rely on the respected Winchester child support lawyers at Buchbauer & McGuire, P.C.
+We combine over seven decades of experience with the empathy and trustworthiness you need.